agile-learning-institute/.github/profile/README.md

 The Agile Learning Institute is a 501(c)3 educational nonprofit who’s mission is to provide free mentorship and one-on-one coaching services to support software engineers.
 We meet you where you are and accelerate your success.
 We work with partners to seek out and serve people who are under-represented in the industry.
 We also support an open Engineering Guild, that provides lifelong learning and peer support services to our members.

-## Repositories of interest

-See here for information about key repositories

-- The [Institute](https://github.com/agile-learning-institute/institute) repository describes the systems used to manage information about members, partners, mentors, and donor's.
-These systems are developed, improved, and operated by our members.

-- The [stageZero](https://github.com/agile-learning-institute/stageZero) repository describes the stageZero platform for launching new ideas.
-This system is designed, developed, and improved by members, and is open source.
+## A note for institute Members

+Before you create a new repository, make sure you are following the naming conventions found in one of the pinned repositories.
+Review the information in these projects before creating new repositories.

+- The [institute-](https://github.com/agile-learning-institute/institute) prefix repositories support the systems that the members have created to help run the institute.

+- The [stageZero-](https://github.com/agile-learning-institute/stageZero) prefix repositories contain the different components of the stageZero product.

+- The [member-](https://github.com/agile-learning-institute/members) prefix is for amazing member projects, both public and private.

+- The [koan-](https://github.com/agile-learning-institute/koans) prefix is for programming koans, that use test driven developement techniques to teach different topics.